 This is a major independent bus operator in Devon with several services operated in conjunction with the local council and Dartmoor National Park Authority as well as others being provided on a commercial basis.
 This is worth a look if visiting places such as Newton Abbot (their main base), Okehampton, Teignmouth, Paignton and Brixham.

-This smaller operator started in north Staffordshire before turning its attention to Cheshire with a depot in Crewe.
-For a time, the Crewe depot was its mainstay after selling its Staffordshire operations to Arriva.
+Now owned by Centrebus, this smaller operator started in north Staffordshire before turning its attention to Cheshire.
+For a time, the Cheshire operation was its mainstay after selling its Staffordshire operations to Arriva.
 However, 2014 saw this situation change with D&G taking over the bus business of Bakers and then buying out Arriva’s Wardle Transport in Stoke-on-Trent.
-This was funded by the sale of South Lancashire Travel to Rotala and has made the company one of the major players in Cheshire East with substantial interests in Staffordshire too.
+These acquisitions were funded by the sale of South Lancashire Travel to Rotala and has made the company one of the major players in Cheshire East with substantial interests in Staffordshire too.
+Now, it looks as if they will be taking over from Arriva in much of Cheshire once their Macclesfield and Winsford depots close.

-Éire has Bus Éireann Expressway, Scotland has Citylink while National Express extends its interurban coach network’s tentacles throughout mainland Britain.
-So it is no surprise that Northern Ireland has its homegrown variant and that’s where Goldline comes in.
+In Éire, there is Bus Éireann’s Expressway while Scotland has Citylink and National Express extends its interurban coach network’s tentacles throughout mainland Britain.
+So it is no surprise that Northern Ireland has its home-grown variant and that’s where Goldline comes in.

 This Bedfordshire operator provides a range of bus services serving places in its native county while extending its reach into parts of Buckinghamshire and Hertfordshire.
 For a company started in 1999, they appear to have accumulated a good selection of routes and now are set to operate via Luton’s new busway too.